The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

 Stóra-Víti crater

 A little north of Námafjall you will find a lake-filled explosion crater called Stóra-Víti or Big Hell.
 The lake has got the most amazing azure blue colour.
-This crater got created in an eruption back in 1724 in the Mývatnseldar Fires.
+This crater was created in an eruption back in 1724 in the Mývatnseldar Fires.

 Krafla central volcano erupted during the years 1975-1984 all in all 9 times!
 When you visit this calm area now think about what it must have looked like when there were lava fountains as high as 70 meters that lit up the sky!

-Read more about this area in my travel-blog Mývatn in North-Iceland - Part IV - Mt.
+Read more about this area in my travel-blog: Mývatn in North Iceland - Part IV - Mt.
 Námafjall, Krafla, Leirhnjúkur & Gjástykki.

 Leirhnjúkur geothermal area